About

 Bachelor of Applied Science (Speech Pathology), La Trobe University

-Research findings published in peer-reviewed journals and presented at national and international conferences, including the Oxford Dysfluency Conference
+PhD, University of Melbourne, with research exploring the relationship between childhood stuttering and anxiety.
+Kylie’s research findings have been published in peer-reviewed journals and presented at national and international conferences, including the Oxford Stuttering Conference.

 Teaching, Mentorship, and Supervision